 "Visually impaired voters can use the AccuVote-TSx with ease, as voice-guidance is available to step the voter through the entire ballot in private...
 The easy touch operation of the touch-screen and the ability to position the terminal screen at a right angle to the voting booth enables easy access for those individuals with unique accessibility requirements.
 The user-friendly touch-screen allows the use of a finger or virtually any object as the method used to make selections."

 July 10, 2006 - Diebold Election Systems, Inc.

 Election Systems and Software (ES&S), an electronic voting machine manufacturer, stated in the "Frequently Asked Questions" section of their website (accessed July 10, 2006):

-Dan McCrea, Co-Founder of Florida Voters Coalition, in a May 16, 2007 VotetrustUSA.org article entitled "All Voters Deserve Paper Ballots - Voters With Disabilities Must Not Be Left Behind," wrote:
+Dan McCrea, Co-Founder of Florida Voters Coalition, in a May 16, 2007 article for the VotetrustUSA website entitled "All Voters Deserve Paper Ballots - Voters With Disabilities Must Not Be Left Behind," wrote:

 Ellen Theisen, CEO of the Vote-PAD Company, wrote in her 2005 report "Myth Breakers: Facts About Electronic Elections":

 "Feedback from 14 blind and visually impaired voters in Santa Clara County, California showed that many of them found the Sequoia voting machines unacceptable and were disappointed that Sequoia didn't listen to their suggestions.
 They said the machines performed poorly and were anything but user-friendly in the March election."